-4. There shall be no presumption that subsidized exports from developing country signatories result in adverse effects, as defined in this Agreement, to the trade or production of another signatory.
+4. There shall be no presumption that export subsidies granted by developing country signatories result in adverse effects, as defined in this Agreement, to the trade or production of another signatory.
 Such adverse effects shall be demonstrated by positive evidence, through an economic examination of the impact on trade or production of another signatory.

-5. A developing country signatory should agree or enter into a commitment to reduce or eliminate export subsidies when the use of such export subsidies is inconsistent with its competitive needs.
+5. A developing country signatory should enter into a commitment1 to reduce or eliminate export subsidies when the use of such export subsidies is inconsistent with its competitive needs.

-6. When a developing country has agreed or committed to reduce or eliminate export subsidies, as provided in paragraph 5 above, countermeasures pursuant to the provisions of Parts II and VI of this Agreement against subsidies of such developing country shall not be authorized for other signatories of this Agreement, provided that the subsidies in question are in accordance with the terms of the agreement or the commitment referred to in paragraph 5 above.
+6. When a developing country has entered into a commitment to reduce or eliminate export subsidies, as provided in paragraph 5 above, countermeasures pursuant to the provisions of Parts II and VI of this Agreement against any export subsidies of such developing country shall not be authorized for other signatories of this Agreement, provided that the export subsidies in question are in accordance with the terms of the commitment referred to in paragraph 5 above.